GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 This is a composable replacement for [`RequiredFields`](https://api.silverstripe.org/4/SilverStripe/Forms/RequiredFields.html).
 It uses (so has all of the functionality and methods of) the [`ValidatesMultipleFields`](#validatesmultiplefields) trait.

 Displays a validation error if the field(s) has no value.

-### Known Issues

-While this validator can be used to require data in `GridField`s, as of writing this documentation GridFields don't display validation errors.
-This [was resolved](https://github.com/silverstripe/silverstripe-framework/pull/10015) in Silverstripe 4.10.0, but for anyone using an older version in the meantime [an extension](./02-extensions.md#gridfieldmessagesextension) is included with this module to fix this problem.
-The `AjaxCompositeValidator` will display validation error messages against GridFields even without that extension.
-This applies to the `WarningFieldsValidator` as well.

 ## WarningFieldsValidator